benchristel/longlast/dev/docs/releasing.md

 # Releasing

+**If you are planning to release version 1.0.0 of a package, please read [the 1.0.0 checklist]** first!

+[the 1.0.0 checklist]: ./1-dot-0-checklist.md

 Releasing is a semi-manual process for now.
 We expect releases to be frequent and simple (involving only one package at a time).